 The complex is amidst a breathtaking mountainous landscape, in a valley surrounded by the mountains Kefali and Psilo (about 550 meters a.s.l.).

-You can get more information about the accommodation and on-site activities, such as cooking lessons or hiking outdoors if you check their website.
+You can get more information about the accommodation and on-site activities on the website, including cooking lessons and hiking.
 It’s a place to keep in mind for a long stay in the mountains.

 About 5 km north of Elafonisi, check the Monastery of Panagia Chrisoskalithisa (sometimes spelled Chrysoskalithissa).